瑞丽江的河水, CC BY-SA 4.0, via Wikimedia Commons

 About Shannon Airport

 Shannon Airport (Irish: Aerfort na Sionainne) (IATA: SNN, ICAO: EINN) is an international airport located in County Clare in Ireland.
 It is adjacent to the Shannon Estuary and lies halfway between Ennis and Limerick.
-With over 1.5 million passengers in 2022, the airport is the third busiest airport in the Republic of Ireland, and the fifth busiest on the island.
+With almost 2 million passengers in 2023, the airport is the third busiest airport in the Republic of Ireland, and the fifth busiest on the island of Ireland.
+Shannon has had a long association with transatlantic flight, owing to its position on the west coast of Ireland and being one of the most westerly international airports in Europe.
+One half of Shanwick Oceanic Control, which controls all air traffic on the north eastern quadrant of the North Atlantic Ocean is located close to the airport in nearby Ballygirreen.

 © Wikipedia | CC-by-SA-3.0 | Read more …